OotyOoty

 Best for: Small teams that need affordable scheduling with competent AI features.

-Honest limitation: Limited analytics compared to Sprout.
+Honest take: Limited analytics compared to Sprout.
 No social listening.
 You get what you pay for.

 Pricing: Free (3 channels).
 Essentials $5/channel/mo.
 Team $10/channel/mo.